Angular vs. React vs. Vue: A 2017 comparison

 1.1 Some history

 Facebook is working on the release of React Fiber.
 It will change React under the hood — rendering is supposed to be much faster as a result — but things will be backward-compatible after the changes.
 Facebook talked about the changes at its developer conference in April 2017, and an unofficial article about the new architecture was released.
-React Fiber will be probably be released with React 16.
+React Fiber was released with React 16 in September 2017.

 Vue is one of the most rapidly growing JS frameworks in 2016.
 Vue describes itself as a “Intuitive, Fast and Composable MVVM for building interactive interfaces.”
 It was first released in February 2014 by ex-Google-employee Evan You (BTW: Evan wrote an interesting blog post about the marketing activities and numbers in the first week back then).
 It’s been quite a success, especially given that Vue is getting so much traction as a one-man show without the backing of a big company.
 Evan currently has a team of dozen core developers.
 In 2016, version 2 was released.
 Vue is used by Alibaba, Baidu, Expedia, Nintendo, GitLab — a list of smaller projects can be found on madewithvuejs.com.